Summer and Winter Sessions: Submit petition no later than 3 weeks before the start of the session.

 - Grades earned in past course repeat attempts (second or third attempts) will be considered when reviewing any future course repeat petitions.

 - When repeating a class for a third and final attempt, students should plan to take the class at UMBC.
-Only under exceptional circumstances will a course repeat be considered for another institution.
-If the advisor determines that there is an exceptional circumstance, then a Verification of Transferability (VOT) must be signed and submitted to the Registrar’s Office before a course repeat decision will be made: Verification of Transferability (VOT).
+Only with the recommendation of an academic advisor will a course repeat be considered at another institution.
+If the academic advisor recommends a third and final attempt of a course outside of UMBC, then a Verification of Transferability (VOT) must be submitted to the Registrar’s Office for review and approval before a course repeat decision will be made.

 Course Repeat Petition Student Checklist: